Slippery Rock Township, Lawrence County, Pennsylvania

 Slippery Rock Township is a township in Lawrence County, Pennsylvania, United States.
 As of the 2020 census, the population was 2,913, a decline from the figure of 3,283 tabulated in 2010.

 History

+Slippery Rock Township was originally incorporated in 1837 as part of Beaver County, and in 1849, joined the newly created Lawrence County.

 The township was linked to New Castle, Ellwood City and Pittsburgh in 1908 by the Pittsburgh, Harmony, Butler and New Castle Railway, an interurban trolley line.
-The line closed on 15 June 1931, and the trolleys were replaced by buses.
+The line closed on June 15, 1931, and the trolleys were replaced by buses.

 McConnell's Mill Covered Bridge was listed on the National Register of Historic Places in 1980.

 Geography

 According to the United States Census Bureau, the township has a total area of 30.2 mi2, of which 30.1 mi2 is land and 0.1 mi2, or 0.26%, is water.

 Unincorporated communities in the township include Princeton, Princeton Station, Kennedy Mill, Grant City, Rose Point, McConnells Mill, and part of Energy.

 Located within Slippery Rock Township is McConnells Mill State Park along the Slippery Rock Creek Gorge.